tue-ees-5xwg0/assignments/README.md

 ## Assignments

-We have in total three assignments, they will be also explained during the lecture.
+We have in total three assignments.
+They will be also explained during the lecture.
 See the links below for each individual assignment.

 * [Assignment 1](./assignment_1/README.md)